 Next, Please specify the unique name for this transformation (JNR_NORMAL) and click on Create button

-- Rename: This button will help you to rename the joiner transformation to more meaningful name.
+- Rename: This button will help you to rename the joiner transformation to a more meaningful name.

 - Make Reusable: If you check mark this option then, this transformation will become reusable transformation.